3liz/lizmap-documentation/source/publish/lizmap_plugin/actions.rst

            datasource:= format('
                SELECT
                %1$s AS id,
-               ''The geometry of the object have been displayed in the map'' AS message geom
+               ''The geometry of the object have been displayed in the map'' AS message, geom
-               FROM "%2$s"."%3$s"
+               FROM %2$I.%3$I
-               WHERE id = %1$s
+               WHERE osm_id = %1$L
            ',
            feature_id,
            layer_schema,